evennia/evennia/docs/sphinx/source/wiki/Commands.rst

 -  ``key`` (string) - the identifier for the command, like ``look``.
-   This should (ideally) be unique. it can be more than one word long in a string, like "press button".
-Maximum number of space-separated words that can be part of a command name is given by ``settings.CMD_MAXLEN``.
+   This should (ideally) be unique. it can be more than one word long in a string, like "press button" or "pull lever left".
 -  ``aliases`` (optional list) - a list of alternate names for the command (``["l", "glance", "see"]``).
 Same name rules as for ``key`` applies.